How to type accented characters, umlauts, upside down question marks (for Spanish), and more– on an iPad

 I wrote about typing accented characters on a Mac in a separate article.

 See the picture:

 This picture shows the pop-ups you’ll get when you hold down the iPad’s “E” or the “N” or the comma or the period (dark gray keys).
 The blue shows which symbol will be inserted if you let go without doing anything more.
 It’s easy to get an accented “e” in this manner– just hold the “E” key, slide up and over to the accented “e”, and then let go.
 Now it’s easy to type “résumé” and “mañana” and “Löwenbräu.”
 (Extra Credit: use all three in a sentence).

-Using this press, hold, and slide method you can save yourself a trip to the numbers keyboard just to get an apostrophe.
-Now you know how to get an apostrophe from the ABC keyboard, by pressing and holding on the command key.
-It’s only a second or two, but they add up.
+Using this press, hold, and slide method you can save yourself a trip to the numbers and punctuation keyboard just to get an apostrophe.
+You can get an apostrophe from the ABC keyboard by pressing and holding on the comma key, then sliding up to the apostrophe.
+Same with double-quotes: just tap and hold on the period, then slide on up to the double-quote mark.
+It only saves a second or two, but those seconds add up.

 BONUS: when addressing an email you get a different keyboard.
 On that one, holding the period down gives you .com, .net, .org, .edu, and .us (in addition to the period).
 How handy is that!
 It’s my new favorite shortcut.
 Here’s a picture.